Sellitus/SwiftLLM/README.md

 I use LLMs, and I just LLMs A LOT.
 Because of this I (used to) have an entire browser I use just for LLM tabs and tabs I open from LLM search results.
 This approach works for me better, but still presents a few challenges that SwiftLLM helps with:
 - Clicking the browser window, going to the LLM tab, creating a new conversation, clicking the prompt input textarea, then typing your query is cumbersome when done often.
     - SwiftLLM: As soon as you hit CTRL/CMD + Space you can immediately start typing your query into an LLM.
 CTRL/CMD + R reloads the page, starting a new conversation.
-- Navigating back and forth between an LLM browser and another application can slow things down a lot, especially when app windows to be fullscreen.
+- Navigating back and forth between an LLM browser and another application can slow things down a lot, especially when an app window needs to be fullscreen/large
     - SwiftLLM: You can use CTRL/CMD + Space to show and hide the browser window for quick reference of an LLM response, and hide the window to go back to what you were doing quickly too.
 - Constantly closing and managing excessive open tabs, especially when checking information sources
     - For example: I often perform queries on Perplexity and ctrl + click links to reference sources, which leaves me with a huge amount of tabs I have to constantly close